EVDEDEEV/RickAndMortyApp/README.md

 # RickAndMortyApp

 App for practice work with API rickandmortyapi.com.
+Data downloads from API by Retfrofit and put it into RecyclerView list on first fragment.
+When tapping on a character from list, there is a transition to the second fragment with detailed information about the character

 <h3>Used technologies:</h1>
 <ul>